SaltSaladd/AmongUsUtils/README.md

 ------
 Utilities 🛠️:

+- ⭐ [SickoMenu](https://github.com/g0aty/SickoMenu) - A powerful utility for Among Us that aims to improve the game experience.
+PC only

 - [AUnlocker](https://github.com/astra1dev/AUnlocker) - Variety of patches, such as unlocking all cosmetics, unlocking your FPS and more.
 PC only

 - [BetterAmongUs](https://github.com/EnhancedNetwork/BetterAmongUs-Public) - Client sided mod that enhances the experience.
 PC only